 forget command, even when an attacker has access to your restic password.
 Your backups are secure and can't be deleted, as long as your backup server is secure.

 In this section, I'm showing you how to install this REST server on a virtual private server.
-I rented a Debian 10 VPS from Hetzner, using the smallest configuration for €2.68 / per month with a 20 GB SSD for this example installation.
+I rented a Debian 10 VPS from Hetzner (referral link), using the smallest configuration for €2.68 / per month with a 20 GB SSD for this example installation.

 First, we download the server application from the GitHub release page.
 The server, like the client, is written in Go and consists of just one binary.